umaarora/CENPA-ChIP/README.md

 The following file descriptions are below:

-ChIP_ReadMapping_Analysis.Rmd: Script to process files for the analysis represented in Figures 1-2 and Supplemetal Figures S1-S3.
+ChIP_ReadMapping_Analysis.Rmd: Script to process files for the read mapping analysis.

-ChIP_k-mer_Analysis.Rmd: Scripts to process files for the analyses represented in Figures 3-4 and Supplemental Figures S4-S7.
-These are using data from replicates combined together.
+ChIP_k-mer_Analysis.Rmd: Scripts to process files for the k-mer analysis

 ChIP_k-mer_analysis_replicates.Rmd: Script used to process files for the replicates individually.
 Analyses were run on individual replicates but not included in the manuscript.

-Stylo_091321.Rmd: Script used to run stylo analysis on all replicates combined, replicates separated, and bootstrap analysis.
+Stylo_091321.Rmd: Script used to run stylo analysis on all replicates combined.

+Stylo_replicates_080822.Rmd: Script used to run stylo on replicate separated for CENP-A ChIP and bootstrap analysis for CENP-A ChIP and input samples.